Finance and Lending

 - Pay substantially less in fees.

-It may make sense to use invoice factoring when not all of your invoices are available through a dynamic discounting or supply chain finance programme and you do not have access to less expensive funding sources.
+It may make sense to use invoice factoring when not all of your invoices are available through a dynamic discounting or supply chain finance program and you do not have access to less expensive funding sources.
 But if you find yourself in this situation, you could opt to use C2FO’s Receivables Finance platform to finance any invoices that aren’t on the dynamic discounting platform.

 Dynamic discounting vs. supply chain finance

 Supply chain finance, also known as reverse factoring, is a way for buyers to provide liquidity to your business.
-It’s called reverse factoring because your buyer initiates the programme with the bank or a third party, generally so the buyer can extend its payment terms.
+It’s called reverse factoring because your buyer initiates the program with the bank or a third party, generally so the buyer can extend its payment terms.
 Financing is based on the strength of the buyer’s credit rather than your company’s creditworthiness.

 One benefit of supply chain finance over traditional invoice factoring is that 100% of your customer-approved invoice value (minus fees) is available instead of just 70% to 90%.
 The rest of the mechanics remain the same.
 For example, the ownership of the invoice and payment remittance still shift to a third party.
 But the primary benefit of supply chain finance is the relatively low cost of financing.

 Supply chain finance is often used when the buyer wants to offer early payment but needs to conserve cash.
-However, in most cases, supply chain finance programmes are only available to a buyer’s biggest vendors.
+However, in most cases, supply chain finance programs are only available to a buyer’s biggest vendors.

 In contrast, dynamic discounting offers a quick and easy approval process for early payment, doesn’t require the buyer to borrow funds, and you are able to maintain full ownership of your receivables.
 C2FO’s dynamic discounting and Dynamic Supplier FinanceTM, a version of supply chain finance, is available to suppliers of all sizes because the patented technology allows C2FO to make smaller accelerations of payment, at scale.